Avdan-OS/Tinan/README.md

 # Current state

-Currently, we are planning to rewrite the bot to TypeScript.
+Currently, we are rewriting the bot to TypeScript.

 # Contributing